AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Other changes**

-* The openssl third-party for Windows has been udpated to version 1.1.1h.
+* The openssl third-party for Windows has been updated to version 1.1.1h.
 * In the Debian package description, nlserver has been changed to Adobe Campaign Classic server.

 **Patches**